Robust Online Selection with Uncertain Offer Acceptance: Introduction

 Conversely, any vector $(\x,\y)\in \textsc{Pol}$ represents a policy $\mathcal{P}$.
 The policy $\mathcal{P}$ makes an offer to the first candidate with probability $x_{1,1}$ and to the $t$-th candidate with probability ${t x_{t,s}}/ {\left(\sum_{\sigma=1}^{t-1}y_{t-1,\sigma} + (1-p) x_{t-1,\sigma}\right)}$ if the $t$-th candidate has partial rank $r_t=s$. \end{theorem} The variables $x_{t,s}$ represent the probability of reaching candidate $t$ and making an offer to that candidate when that candidate has partial rank $s\in [t]$.
-Likewise, the variables $y_{t,s}$ represent the probability of reaching candidate $t$ and moving on to the next candidate when the $t$-th candidate's partial rank is $s\in [t]$.
+Likewise, variables $y_{t,s}$ represent the probability of reaching candidate $t$ and not making an offer when this candidate's partial rank is $s\in [t]$.
 We note that although the use of LP formulations in MDP is a somewhat standard technique, see e.g.\ \citet{puterman2014markov}, the recent literature in secretary problems and related online selection models does not appear to make an explicit connection between LP's used in analysis and the underlying MDP formulation.

 Problems solved via MDP can typically be formulated as reward models, where each action taken by the DM generates some immediate reward.
 Objectives in classical secretary problems fit in this framework, as the reward (e.g.\ the probability of selecting the top candidate) depends only on the current state (the number $t$ of observed candidates so far and the current candidate's partial rank $r_t = s$), and on the DM's action (make an offer or not); see Section \ref{sec:subsec:warm_up} for an example.
 Our robust objective, however, cannot be easily written as a reward depending only on $r_t=s$.
 Thus, we split the analysis into two stages.
 In the first stage, we deal with the space of policies and formulate an MDP for our model with a generic utility function.
 The feasible region of this MDP's LP formulation corresponds to $\textsc{Pol}$ and is independent of the utility function chosen; therefore, it characterizes all possible policies for the $\SPUA$.
 In the second stage, we use the structural result in Theorem~\ref{thm:main_polyhedron} to obtain a linear program that finds the largest robust ratio. \begin{theorem} The best robust ratio $\gamma_n^*$ for the $\SPUA$ equals the optimal value of the linear program